 The practice provided patients with information about the services they offered in leaflets and on their website.
 The services provided include preventative advice and treatment and routine and restorative dental care.
 We found the practice had an efficient appointment system in place to respond to patients' needs.
-Staff told us the majority of patients who requested an urgent appointment would be seen within 24 hours.
+Staff told us the majority of patients who requested an urgent appointment would be seen on the day.
 A patient who we spoke with confirmed they had been given an emergency appointment that day.
 Staff told us each dentist had blocked off emergency appointment slots each day.
-If the emergency slots had already been taken patients that were in pain were offered to come down and "sit and wait" for an emergency appointment.